emmycool-cloud/LordPad/ReadME.txt

- Lord Pad
+ Insight
-Lord Pad  is a clean, simple note-taking app designed to stay out of your way so you can focus on writing.
+Insight  is a clean, simple note-taking app designed to stay out of your way so you can focus on writing.
 ---
-Why Use Lord Pad:
+Why Use Insight:

 * No Messy Duplicates: You can change a note's title 100 times, and it won't create 100 copies.
 It just updates the same note.